An oral history of USB, the port that changed everything

 Everything was USB

-JP: Since the fall of 1996, [USB poets] started appearing on PCs.
+JP: Since the fall of 1996, [USB ports] started appearing on PCs.
 In the fall, Microsoft had [Windows] OSR 2.1 if I remember right.
 It had support for USB.
 But it had to be installed; OEMs couldn’t sell it on new machines.
 There were peripherals coming out, but it wasn’t like what happened in 1998.

 When Windows 98 shipped, it was like a dam burst.
 The world was flooded with USB devices.
 I remember Steve Whalley and I were actually in Tokyo.
 We went to Akihabara, the electronic district of Tokyo, and we walked into one of the large electronic stores.
 We started walking around to see if they had USB stuff there yet.
 This was prior to Windows 98 or right about that time.
 We were walking around, we didn’t really see much.
 Somebody came up and asked us if they could help, and we said, “yeah, we’re looking for USB devices,” and he says, “oh, well that’s the fifth floor.
 The fifth floor is all USB devices!”